Resources to find and make the most out of farmers' markets

-Farmers' markets are an integral part of communities, their food systems, economies, and social networks.
-Markets offer a place to connect with neighbors, meet local farmers, support local businesses, and provide nutritious food to neighborhoods and families in need.
-They also provide an excellent opportunity to involve children in the selection and preparation of healthy, nutritious meals.
+Farmers' markets are an integral part of communities, and their food systems, economies, and social networks.
+They offer a place to connect with neighbors, meet local farmers, support local businesses, and provide nutritious food to neighborhoods and families.
+They also provide an opportunity to involve children in the selection and preparation of healthy, nutritious meals.